data-intuitive/viash_docs/namespaces.md

 - If this file does not exist, check if there is a file `platforms/PL.yaml`, use it
 - Else, just skip this component for this platform

-`viash_build_namespaces` by default stores the result under `target/PL/<namespace>/<component>`, but this can be overridden using the command line parameter `-t`.
+`viash-build_namespaces` by default stores the result under `target/PL/<namespace>/<component>`, but this can be overridden using the command line parameter `-t`.

 ### Proper namespacing

 The build script generates subdirectories per namespaces.
-But it also generates unique entry commands on the level of `target/PL` by prepending `<namespace>_` to the component name.
+But it also generates unique entry commands on the level of `target/PL` by prepending `<namespace>-` to the component name.

+_Please note_: We use a `-` sign between namespace and tool names.
+We strongly suggest to use the `_` character to distinguish words in either namespace or tool names.

-In other words, say we have component `src/test_namespace/test_component`, then the Docker target will be under `target/docker/test_namespace/test_component` but the script to launch the process in the container itself will also be available as `target/test_namespace_test_component`.
+In other words, say we have component `src/test_namespace/test_component`, then the Docker target will be under `target/docker/test_namespace/test_component` but the script to launch the process in the container itself will also be available as `target/test_namespace-test_component`.
 This also means that if both a native and a Docker platform spec are provided, the Docker target script will be put here.

 __Remark__: Please note that these assumptions could be changed/updated later or eventually become a configuration parameter.